-This notice announces that applications are now being accepted from members of the public who wish to join the IPoDS Committee, which was established in accordance with the provisions of 39 U.S.C.
+This notice announces that applications are now being accepted from members of the public who wish to serve on the IPoDS Committee, which was established in accordance with the provisions of the 39 U.S.C.
 407(b)(3) and the Federal Advisory Committee Act, 5 U.S.C.
 Appendix.

-Under the terms of its authorizing statute and its charter, the members of the IPoDS Committee represent mailers, private sector delivery companies, stakeholders in international delivery services or others who are directly affected by international postal operations.
-(The Committee also includes Federal members from several U.S. Government agencies including the Postal Regulatory Commission and the United States Postal Service.)
+Under the terms of its charter, the IPoDS Committee comprises members representing mailers, private sector delivery companies, stakeholders in international delivery services or others who are directly affected by international postal operations.
+The Committee also includes Federal members from several U.S. Government agencies including the Postal Regulatory Commission, and the United States Postal Service.
 Members are appointed by the Assistant Secretary of State for International Organization Affairs.
 The Committee provides advice to the Department of State with respect to U.S. foreign policy related to international postal services and other international delivery services and U.S. policy toward the Universal Postal Union and other international postal and delivery organizations.
 Representative members of the Committee serve on a voluntary basis and without compensation.

-In order to be appointed to the Committee, interested individuals must represent identifiable groups or entities that are users or providers of international postal or delivery services or others directly affected by international postal operations.
+In order to be appointed to the Committee, interested individuals must represent identifiable users or providers of international postal or delivery services or others directly affected by international postal operations.
 There is no specified form for applications.
-New prospective Committee members should submit a letter expressing their interest in serving that explicitly identifies the group or entity they represent.
+Prospective Committee members should submit a letter expressing their interest in serving that explicitly identifies the group or entity they represent.
 They should also include a clear statement of the connection of that group or entity to the use or provision of international postal or delivery services.
-Letters should also describe the prospective member's relevant qualifications and experience and may be accompanied by supporting documentation, such as a biographic statement or resume.
-Confirmation from the group or entity represented that the prospective member is authorized to represent that group or entity on the Committee must be submitted.
+Letters must state whether a prospective Committee member is a registered lobbyist or registered foreign agent and must disclose all other interested parties, foreign and domestic, that the prospective member represents or advises in any capacity as well as the Start Printed Page 79992contractual or employment basis for such representation or advice.
+Letters should also describe the prospective member's relevant qualifications and experience and may be accompanied by supporting documentation, such as a biographic statement or resume, and confirmation from the group or entity represented that the prospective member is authorized to represent that group or entity on the Committee.
 Inclusion of an email address and/or telephone number in each applicant's submission will speed communications.

-Letters of interest should be no more than four pages in length and should be addressed to Joseph P. Murphy, the IPoDS Committee's designated federal officer.
-Prospective Committee members may submit scanned copies of their letters electronically to Mr. Murphy by email to email@example.com and/or by U.S. Mail to IO/STA, L409 (SA1); Department of State; 2401 E Street NW, Washington, DC 20037.
-The deadline for receipt of applications is 12 January 2018.
+Letters of interest should be no more than four pages in length and should be addressed to Mr. Joseph P. Murphy, the IPoDS Committee's designated federal officer.
+Prospective Committee members may submit scanned copies of their letters electronically to Mr. Murphy by email to email@example.com and/or by U.S. Mail to IO/STA, L409 (SA1); Department of State; 2401 E Street NW.; Washington DC 20037.
+The deadline for receipt of applications is XX January 2016.

 Joseph P. Murphy,